scikit-build/scikit-build-core/README.md

 [tool.scikit-build.cmake.define]
 # Put CMake defines in this table.

+[tool.scikit-build.dynamic-metadata]
+# List dynamic metadata fields in this table
 ```

 Most CMake environment variables should be supported, and `CMAKE_ARGS` can be